For the Sounders, Sunday’s regular-season finale vs. San Jose has massive playoff implications. Here’s what’s at stake.

 “Matias Almeyda should be in consideration for Coach of the Year,” Sounders coach Brian Schmetzer said of his San Jose counterpart during a video conference call with media Friday.
 “After that rough patch where we scored a bunch of goals on them and they had a number of other tough results, everybody said San Jose is done, they’re going to fire their coach.
 They were dead.

-Schmetzer expects the Sounders to give San Jose an unhappy regular-season ending.
+Schmetzer expects the Sounders to give San Jose an unhappy regular-season finish.
 The defending MLS Cup champions haven’t flexed on opponents as they would like to end the schedule.

-Seattle will have its healthiest roster available as left back Brad Smith (adductor strain) and Roman Torres (illness) returned to training and first-choice starters like defender Kelvin Leerdam, forward Jordan Morris and midfielder Cristian Roldan were able to be rested this week.
-There’s even comfort that young players like Ethan Dobbelaere and Shandon Hopeau played well in their brief appearances this season, creating more depth for a playoff run.
+The Sounders will have their healthiest roster available as left back Brad Smith (adductor strain) and Roman Torres (illness) returned to training and first-choice starters like defender Kelvin Leerdam, forward Jordan Morris and midfielder Cristian Roldan were rested this week.
+There’s even comfort that young players such as Ethan Dobbelaere and Shandon Hopeau played well in their brief appearances this season, creating more depth for a playoff run.

-Seattle could still be without midfielder Miguel Ibarra, who initially left the team last week due to a personal issue.
+The Sounders could still be without midfielder Miguel Ibarra, who left the team last week due to a personal issue.
 Schmetzer would not give any details about the situation or timetable for return.
 Ibarra started three of his 12 appearances this season, totaling 248 minutes.

 Here are the scenarios at play for the Sounders on Sunday: